The Science of Choice ...

 increasing complexity, change, conflict & scarcity

 The driving force involved in all economic survival tricks and all other happenings, comes from the dissipating energy flows associated with the laws of nature which have been working their magic since at least the big bang.
 The expanding universe with its associated temperature gradients always increased entropy and the opportunity for hard work!

 Dissipating energy flows in local open complex systems produce novel structures and some survived - those structures in turn interacted and increased complexity as energy flows intensified - history unfolded as a series of emergences ... but work was involved ... there's no free lunch.

 Perhaps the most relevant example for economic decisions & the human brain was the capture of dissipating energy by photosynthesis which powered metabolism.
 All economic costs ultimately resulted from the loss of useful energy gradients due to the spontaneous action of the 2nd law of thermodynamics ...

 NB It was the 2nd law that guaranteed change ... stuff happened ... ice melted ... iron rusted ... roofs leaked ... proteins were synthesised ... and there was something rather than nothing.

 hierarchies of evolutionary stable structures

-Physical, chemical & biological structures emerged & interacted feedback further increased the complexity, change, conflict & scarcity, the diversity of structures some of which were stable.
+Physical, chemical & biological structures emerged & interacted as feedback further increased the complexity, change, conflict & scarcity, the diversity of structures some of which were stable.

 dynamic, changing, irreversible and history dependent